HarryPaniccc/DnD/Session Notes/Vanguard/Vanguard Arc 6 - Downtime.md

 - Connections and **friends and allies** - [[Viscount Gale Luthrand]] for example and Tevis' connections
 - Use the retainers thing
 - **SWIM FROM MIDVALE PLEDGES ALLEGIANCE TO THE VANGUARD WITH LIZARDFOLK**
+- Tournament hosted by the Vanguard to find those willing to fight for them

 # [[Kanan Einzbern|Kanan]]